0 Items in Your Cart

 Graphics programmers can be employed either by software manufacturing companies or by the companies that buy and use the software (known as the end user).
 The programmer who works for a software manufacturer will work on programs designed to fit the needs of prospective customers.
 For example, the programmer might work on a report-writing program for businesses, and so develop simple ways for people to display and print statistical data in the form of diagrams, pie charts, and bar graphs.
 Programmers, working alone or as part of a team, must make the product user friendly.

-Computer graphics programmers who work for end users have to tailor commercial software to fit their company's individual needs.
+Graphics programmers who work for end users have to tailor commercial software to fit their company's individual needs.
 If a company has limited computer needs or cannot afford to keep a programmer on payroll, it can call an independent consulting firm that has graphics programmers on staff and hire consultants for specific projects.